Skip to Content

 20. Visit Riviera Del Pacífico

-The Riviera Del Pacífico, originally a casino and hotel, is now a historic architectural landmark.
-It offers tours of its stunning interiors, showcasing its former grandeur.
+The Riviera Del Pacífico, once a casino and hotel, is now a historic landmark offering tours of its stunning interiors.
+A popular spot for Hollywood stars and figures like William Hearst, it once radiated grandeur.